Are there really just two kinds of magic tricks that magic shops sell, magic tricks for magicians, and magic for everyone else?

 - A playing card is torn up and restores itself – Slide

-- A finger ring vanishes and appears on the magicians car keys – Departure Ring Flight
+- A finger ring vanishes and appears on the magicians, car keys – Departure Ring Flight

-If the plot of a particular trick can’t be described simply, it’s probably more suited to be performed for other magicians.
+If the plot of a particular trick cannot be described simply, it’s probably more suited to be performed for other magicians.
 The public wants direct quick ploys, especially for close-up magic conditions.
 The magic needs to be instantly understandable.

 Don’t think about ‘how’

 When choosing a magic trick, try not to think about the method of the trick initially.
-First think about what the ‘story’ of the trick is to the spectators.
+First think about what the ‘story’ of the trick is for the spectators.
 Ask yourself if this ‘story’ or as it’s often called in the magic community, it’s ‘effect’ would fit with your style, be amazing, and more importantly be entertaining.
 A magic trick can have an incredibly clever method.
 One that other magicians will be really impressed to see.
-The ‘method’ is stunning, but the ‘effect’ is dull to laypeople, it’s plot is not direct and simple.
+The ‘method’ is stunning, but the ‘effect’ is dull to laypeople, its plot is not direct and simple.
 Choose the magic tricks you want to spend your precious practice time on carefully, taking into account who your audience will be.

-Avoid these magic tricks
+Avoid these magic tricks for magicians

 If you want to make your magic more commercial and entertaining, avoid the following: